gletort/FishFeats/docs/Get-RNAs.md

 When you click on `save and quit RNA*`, it will save the current point layer in a `.csv` file saved in the `results` folder called _imagename_`_RNA*.csv` (here * is the number of the corresponding channel).
 The file contains the position of each spot and its assignment.
-The counts of the RNA of this channel in each cell will be added to the _results_ file in a new column.
+The counts of the RNA of this channel in each cell/nucleus will be added to the _results_ file in a new column.
 The editing interface of the current RNA will be closed so that you can go to the next RNA.

 To reload/continue the assignment later on, you can load this file in the segmenting RNA step by choosing `load file` in the segmentation method choice parameter.